Day Six: El Cuerpo Comienza a Recordar la Seguridad

 Later this morning, after the tears had passed and I had dressed and walked to the water, I watched the pelicans again.
 They rest on the water between dives, floating with apparent ease, their bodies loose and buoyant.
 They seem to know something about the alternation between effort and rest, between activation and recovery, that I am only now beginning to learn.

-The pelicans do not seem to grieve.
+The pelicans show no sign of grief.
 But perhaps that is because they have never lost access to their own rhythm.
 They have never been asked to produce constantly, to prove their worth through labour, to fear that rest makes them dispensable.
 They dive when hungry, float when satisfied, and fly when they choose.
 The simplicity of it undoes something in me.

 Porges (2022) argues that safety is a biological imperative, suggesting that social connectedness and the experience of felt safety are fundamental human needs wired into our physiology.
 Perhaps the grief I feel is the recognition of how long I lived without this safety, how long I ran on vigilance and fear, how much I sacrificed to a system that asked everything and offered no guarantee in return.

 Day six.
 The shoulders are learning to drop.
 The jaw is learning to soften.
 The breath is learning to deepen.
 And the tears are learning to fall.
 All of it is necessary.
-All of it is the body doing its quiet work of remembering what it means to be safe, and mourning the years when safety was a luxury it could not afford.
+All of it is the body doing its quiet work of remembering what it means to be safe, and mourning the years when safety had been beyond reach.

 Greenspan (2003) promises that grief, fully felt, transmutes into gratitude.
-I am not there yet.
+I am still on the way.
 But I trust the process.
 I trust the tears.
 I trust the sea and the pelicans and this slow, patient body, finally allowed to feel what it has been carrying.

-Safety, it turns out, is not just something the body recognizes.
+Safety, it turns out, is something the body both recognises and grieves.
 It is something the body grieves when it finally arrives.

 References